Install & Download

 The smoke script launches the demo server on the host using the native RoboDojo conda environment.
 If you do not have the native environment and only want Docker, skip the demo smoke step and connect the container to your own policy server.

-6.5 Evaluate an external policy server
+8.5 Evaluate an external policy server

-Section titled “6.5 Evaluate an external policy server”Start your policy server outside the container and bind it to 0.0.0.0, not only 127.0.0.1, so the container can reach it.
+Section titled “8.5 Evaluate an external policy server”Start your policy server outside the container and bind it to 0.0.0.0, not only 127.0.0.1, so the container can reach it.
 Then run the simulator client in Docker:

-Required client flags are --task, --policy-name, --policy-host, and --policy-port.
+Single-task mode requires --task, --policy-host, --policy-port, and either --policy-name or --policy-dir.
+Omit --task to run batch client mode against multiple tasks (optional --only, --dimension, --gpu-ids, and comma-separated ports for multiple policy servers).
 Common options include --ckpt, --eval-num, --action-type, --env-cfg, and --env-gpu.
 Add --dry-run to inspect the resolved simulator command without launching Isaac Sim.

-6.6 Required mounts
+8.6 Required mounts

-Section titled “6.6 Required mounts”The two Assets mounts are intentional:
+Section titled “8.6 Required mounts”The two Assets mounts are intentional:

 | Mount | Why it is needed |